 During the initial configuration and production at the factory the

-Aircraft MUST be configured to have a serial number.
+UA MUST be configured to have a serial number.
 ASTM defines

 this to be an ANSI/CTA-2063A.
 Under DRIP a HHIT can be encoded as

 such to be able to convert back and forth between them.
 This is out